scbd/informea-connector-poc/README.md

 * https://informea-connector.cbddev.xyz/ippc/meetings returns list of IPPC meetings by grabbing & parsing IPPC calendar html page!
 YES! the same page you look at: https://www.ippc.int/en/year/calendar/, the result is cached in memory.
 No OData query parameter is supported / implemented for this one.

 > Important Note: SCBD does not recommend this html page parsing approach as a long term solution.
 The goal is to demonstrate a simple way of transforming any source (eg: html output for example a calendar on a webpage) to the InforMEA required OData format, with minimal efforts and resources.
-This option can be used quickly to parse and gather information from MEAs that have not made their data available to InforMEA yet. *Any changes in the format of the html page could break the extraction process!* For the longer term, it is ***highy***- recommended to find a more sustainable solution that would extract dara directly from the source and present it through an API.
+This option can be used quickly to parse and gather information from MEAs that have not made their data available to InforMEA yet. *Any changes in the format of the html page could break the extraction process!* For the longer term, it is ***highy***- recommended to find a more sustainable solution that would extract data directly from the source and present it through an API.

 ## Example calls